Interstate 10: History

 Construction of I-10 began in the 1950s, and the final segment of the cross-country route was completed in 1990, with the opening of the Deck Park Tunnel in Phoenix, Arizona.
 Since then, I-10 has seen continual expansion, modernization, and repair along key sections in several states.

 Numerous widening projects have taken place throughout the 2000s and 2010s.
 In Florida, I-10 was widened to six lanes through Pensacola in 2008 and Tallahassee in 2009, improving traffic flow and hurricane evacuation capacity.
 In Arizona, major reconstruction projects in Tucson were completed in 2009, increasing lanes and building new bridges between Prince Road and 22nd Street.
 The corridor between Casa Grande and Marana underwent expansion from 2007 to 2009, and additional widening projects took place through Buckeye and Avondale, with HOV (high occupancy vehicle) lanes added in Goodyear and extended toward Loop 101.

 One of the largest single improvement efforts was the Broadway Curve Improvement Project in Phoenix, which began in 2021 and finished in 2025.
 This 11 mi reconstruction, the largest in Arizona Department of Transportation history, expanded I-10 to up to eight lanes, added collector distributor roads to separate local from through traffic, rebuilt major interchanges including SR 143, replaced bridges, and introduced new pedestrian crossing.
 These changes are designed to support a projected 25% increase in corridor traffic by 2040.

-In Texas, the Katy Freeway Expansion Project in Houston was completes in 2008 and is among the largest freeways reconstructions in U.S. history.
+In Texas, the Katy Freeway Expansion Project in Houston was completed in 2008 and is among the largest freeways reconstructions in U.S. history.
 This project widened I-10 to as many as 26 lanes (including express and frontage lanes) and introduced managed toll lanes, substantially increasing capacity for commuters and freight movement.
 Additional managed lane and drainage improvements are underway on the Inner Katy Segment as of 2025, aimed at further reducing congestion and flood risk.

 The Gulf Coast portion of I-10 has required extensive repairs following major hurricanes.
 After Hurricane Katrina in 2005, the Twin Span Bridge over Lake Pontchartrain near New Orleans, Louisiana, was severely damaged and rebuilt with federal funding, reopening with full lanes by September 2011.
 In Mississippi, emergency contracts restored the I-10 bridge over the Pascagoula River to two-lane traffic within weeks, with further reconstruction ongoing.
-These efforts underscored I-10's Importance for disaster relief, evacuation, and regional recovery.
+These efforts underscored I-10's importance for disaster relief, evacuation, and regional recovery.

 Louisiana and Mississippi, among other states, continue to upgrade portions of I-10 to improve safety, extend capacity, and harden infrastructure against future storms.
-Meanwhile, Arizona has advanced corridor improvements south of Phoenix along the Gala River community, adding lanes, new interchanges, and safety technology.
+Meanwhile, Arizona has advanced corridor improvements south of Phoenix along the Gila River community, adding lanes, new interchanges, and safety technology.
 Florida also continues to widen segments near Jacksonville and Tallahassee for hurricane evacuation efficiency.